 The Digital electronics and microporcessor technology course consists of two parts: the first covers the principles of digital engineering which is taught in lectures, practicals and labs.
 In the second part of the course, students learn to program microcontroller systems.
 As practical application is very important, the students can borrow the hardware system and prepare the lab experiments at home.
 To motivate students and clarify the process, the hardware is coupled with a Fischertechnik construction, e.g. the control of assembly line motors and photo-electric barriers.
 This motivates the student groups to find the best possible way to solve the tasks.

 Why did this course receive the HFU Teaching Prize?

 Students nominated Professor Gollwitzer because the course is well planned and structured.
-They also praise the high quality of his teaching and teaching materials, which incorporate media including video tutorials and an online self-test.
-Practicals usefully connect theory with practice.
+They also praise the high quality of his teaching and teaching materials, which incorporates media well into the course.
+The practical for the "Digital Electronics and Microprocessor Technology" lectures combines well the theory taught with practice."
+Students particularly praise the good lectures, the easy to read course materials, the video tutorials and the online self-tests.